abigayl3/SQL_Challenges/Case Study #3 Foodie-Fi/Case_Solutions.md

 | 300-330 days  |        1        |         327         |
 | 330-360 days  |        1        |         346         |

+- Majority of customers upgrade to an annual plan within the first 30 days.
+- At around 120-150 days (3-5 months) there is a slight increase of customers making the switch.
+Then after this period of time, less and less customers make the switch until there is barely any upgrades occuring from 270 days and on.

  ### 11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?

 ```sql